rutvora/PS_Helper/README.md

 In line 217 of the script, BatchIdFor has to be changed to current batch.
 For PS-I, batch 10 is PS-I in 2020.
 In line 217 of the script, PSTypeFor has to be changed to PS-I or PS-II based on the requirement.
 That's all that is required for it to work well
-_Note 2:_ You can find the binaries in the 'release' section here on github (on your right side, if you are on Desktop).
+_Note 2:_ You can find the binaries in the [releases](https://github.com/rutvora/PS_Helper/releases).
+Make sure you are downloading binaries of the ProjectDetails branch.
 _Note 3:_ I will *NOT* ensure these stay updated every PS cycle.
 It is suggested you compile this on your own:
 For compiling, you can use either of these 2 ways:
 1. `go build scraper.go` (if you have a go environment)